michal-harish/spark-on-hbase/README.md

 # TODOs

+- Right now the HBaseRDDHkey is trying to serialise HBaseTableHKey which is an outerclass for the bytesToKey but unsure what is different from the HBaseTableSimple in the demo which doesn't have serial.issue with the same closures.
 - Mechanism for choosing HBaseJoin implementation must be done per operation, not simply configuration variable because the type of join depends on the relative volume of the RDDs not location or resource.
 - Write more comprehensive tutorial, generating larger table, writing a distributed algorithm over one column family and bulk-loading the result mutation into the second column family.
 - Add implicit Ordering[K] for all HBaseRDD representations since HBase is ordered by definition
 - Refactor for enabling forks and finish off the graph demo which currently doesn't really work